One of the most well-known rules of photographic composition and one of the most important things you’ll learn in photography is the rule of thirds.

 In fact, an eye-pleasing photograph will always have great composition.

-An experienced photographer will know how to create a perfectly composed photo by thoroughly considering object and subject placement & focal points.
+An experienced photographer will know how to create a perfectly composed photo.
+By thoroughly considering object and subject placement & focal points, he will be able to do it.

 Now, wouldn’t it be nice if you could do the same with your photographs?

-In today’s post, we’re going to take a closer look at the rule of thirds – a concept that will help you take the placement of your subject into great consideration so the composition of your photos is well-balanced, visually appealing, and interesting to look at too.
+In today’s post, we’re going to take a closer look at the rule of thirds.
+It is a concept that will help you take the placement of your subject into great consideration.
+Doing so, the composition of your photos is well-balanced, visually appealing, and interesting to look at too.

 Though this is something that we’ll be taking a closer look at later, I just want to mention this upfront – as with all rules in photography, the rule of thirds is meant to be broken.